GoogleChrome/developer.chrome.com/site/en/docs/extensions/whatsnew/index.md

 Added the [trader/non-trader developer identification](/docs/webstore/trader-disclosure) that
 informs developers to accurately self-declare their trader/non-trader status.

+### Chrome 103: Wasm in Manifest V3 requires wasm-unsafe-eval {: #m103-wasm-csp }

+May 12, 2022

+Chrome no longer grants extensions `script-src: wasm-unsafe-eval` by default.
+Extensions that use WebAssembly must now explicitly add this directive and value to `extension_pages` in their `content_security_policy` declarations.

 ### Chrome 103: Changing MV3 shortcuts take effect immediately {: #m103-keyboard-shortcut }

 April 28, 2022